Books I Read in February & March 2021

 A highly literary novella set in Japan, at a Convenience Store.
 The main character is an oddball young woman who has always done things ‘wrong’ in society.
 She got a part-time job at 18 years old in a brand new Convenience Store, and 18 years later she is still there.
 Unmarried, happy, and a disappointment to all those she knows.
-She meets an angry, sexist man at the shop who ends up moving in with her in the pretence of being her ‘fiancee’ to please her friend and family.
+She meets an angry, sexist man at the shop who ends up moving in with her in the pretense of being her ‘fiancee’ to please her friend and family.
 There is a lot of cultural meaning in this book, and it’s very well-written and easy to get through.

-A great first-attempt a fiction from one of my favourite non-fiction writers and businesswomen.
+A great first attempt a fiction from one of my favourite non-fiction writers and businesswomen.
 This story follows Olive, who does not want to have children.
 All of her friends are in the throes of having children or attempting to, and she doesn’t understand why she feels the way she does.
 Or why people won’t accept it as fact.
 An interesting look at what it means to be a woman not interested in procreation.

 I have finally read a Jeanette Winterson book!
 Only took about ten years after first discovering her.
 She is a brilliant orator and her personal story is powerful, but this was the first written work I read of hers and it was captivating.
 Gorgeous prose and an interesting take on the myth of Atlas.
 Whilst not my favourite re-telling – it was muddled with non-fiction chapters and re-tellings of separate myths that confused me slightly – still a beautifully written collection.

 The movie adaptation of this book is one of my favourites.
 I have a niche love for movies about food, but I didn’t realise it was a book when I first watched it.
 Before the pandemic, I found a copy of the book in a charity shop for 99p and decided to read it.
 It’s a lovely book, full of evocative descriptions of food and travel.
 I think the first half was great, but the second half – much like the character – lost its way.
-A shame, but still a lovely easy-read.
+A shame, but still a lovely easy read.

 This was my first poetry collection of 2020.
 Leena is a fellow publishing professional and a fantastic BookTuber.
 This was her first zine of poetry, and it’s a bargain at only £3.50 on Etsy.
 I really enjoyed it.
 The main theme of the poetry is living life in your twenties, and I love reading books about people in their twenties!
 Poetry included.

-I’ve been really into my Japanese translated fiction lately!
+I’ve been really into my Japanese-translated fiction lately!
 This book made me experience all the feels.
 It’s a really lovely, easy-to-read book about a coffee where you can travel backward or forwards in time.
 But there are rules, many rules, the most important of which is that you must finish your cup of coffee before it gets cold or you will stay trapped in time forever.
 Split into four parts and re-written from a play, it’s a gorgeous easy read I highly recommend.

+And those are the books I read in February and March.
 What did you read in February and/or March?
 Let me know in the comments below.